vaughnd/centralised-logging/README.md

 # Centralised Logging

 This is some sample code of how to do centralised logging.
+So you can get something as awesome as this: http://demo.kibana.org/

 Tech used: